vamsikrishna97/GSOC_GBIF/README.md

 Medium:Write a R function to check dates of all the records downloaded from GBIF for a set of species and add a flag field indicating quality of the date field data.

-   Used 4 variables to establish the quality of Date Field -"year","month","day","eventDate".Tests to check Quality:-
+   Used 4 variables to establish the quality of Date Field -"year", "month", "day", "eventDate".
+Tests to check Quality:-

     1. NA values in any of the records.
     2. "year" variable not matching with corresponding "eventDate" variable of a record.